Folly Beach, Patriots Point, North Charleston, Isle of Palms cancel 4th of July fireworks

-The City of North Charleston and Patriots Point have argued for years about who had the largest fireworks display in the Lowcounty, but neither will have a show this year.
+The city of North Charleston and Patriots Point have argued for years about who had the largest fireworks display in the Lowcountry, but neither will have a show this year.

 "We can't take the risk to public health and to the staff and first responders," Patriots Point spokesman Chris Hauff said.